LdDl/horizon/ROADMAP.md

 * Contributing guidelines
 * Think about: Add option for REST to provide GPS points without timestamp ???
 * Think about: Add sort for provided GPS points to avoid client's mistake ???
+* REST server side (and store it in folder cmd/)
+    * Service bringing MVT tiles of graph

 ### Continuous activity
 * README